osoco/pharo-eda/EDA-Commands.package/EDACommandHandlerNotFound.class/README.md

-A GCCommandHandlerNotFound is an error.
+A EDACommandHandlerNotFound is an error.